-The proposed development will have no significant impact on the possible other uses or users of the area for the following reasons;
+The proposed development will have a no significant impact on the possible other uses or users of the area for the following reasons;

 - 1. The application will not pose an in-combination effect with recreational activities already in place in the Harbour where these are largely terrestrial activities (birdwatching, walking), freshwater activities (angling) or are practised in the outer harbour (surfing, canoeing, kayaking, etc.) - 2.
-The Sea Fisheries Protection Authority (SFPA) indicated that the application would have no negative impact on local sea fishing operations
+SFPA have indicated that the application will have no impact on local sea fishing operations